CSIRT-MU/Cryton/docs/architecture.md

 An orchestrator for executing modules remotely.
 It gives you the option to validate module input, manage module execution, and gather results.
 It communicates with Hive using RabbitMQ message broker.

 ## Modules
-Cryton (attack) modules are a collection of Python scripts with the goal of orchestrating known offensive security tools (Nmap, Metasploit, Medusa, ...).
+Cryton (attack) modules are a collection of Python scripts/packages with the goal of orchestrating known offensive security tools (Nmap, Metasploit, Medusa, ...).

 ---